awulkiew/temp-contributing/README.md

     gitk

-see what the commit messages convention is used.
+and see what the commit messages convention is used.

 In Boost.Geometry the commit messages should contain: